-- Coercion by family members is not ‘Care’.
-Compulsion is not ‘Love’.
+- Coercion by family members is not care.
+Compulsion is not love.
 These are tools used to control a woman’s actions and movements, and eventually her entire life.
 And where coercion doesn’t work, guilt often does.Societies and families use guilt as a tool to control women – guilt associated with breaking families, guilt about not honoring wishes of parents, guilt about not being a sacrificing partner.Guilt is toxic for women.

-- Brides are the newest addition to the list of things that can honor or bring shame to a family.
+- Brides are the newest addition on the list of things that can honor or bring shame to a family.
 A new bride’s behavior, speech, clothing and even laughter is closely watched upon by the elders in the family.A “well-behaved” young woman is the best presentation a family can make in the society.This, once again, is a way to push young women into fitting into the idea of an “ideal” young woman and to meet the expectations of the family and the society.
 Once again, women are expected to give up their individuality.

 women are the person who had to adjust at every step to make the things go on working smoothly.
-It is possible that these are both factors in the greater prevalence of depression in women.
+It is possible that these are both factors in greater prevalence of depression in women.

 - Women (and girls) are much more likely than men to be physically or sexually harassed/abused.
 A woman who is the victim of any type of abuse is more prone to depression such as physical abuse, sexual harassment and mental abuse, also may experience higher rates of depression.
 Abuse may lead to depression by low self-esteem, a sense of helplessness, self-blame, and social isolation.

-- Studies show that poverty is one of the “pathways to depression.”
+- Studies shows that poverty is one of the “pathways to depression.”
 Low economic status brings with it many stresses.Sadness and low morale are more common among persons with low incomes and those lacking social supports.
 But research has not yet established whether depression is more prevalent among these.
 One very large study has shown that depression tends to equally affect the poor and the rich